songfd2018/DIFseq_implementation/README.md

 *Note:* Before conducting DA analysis on settings 2 and 3, you need to run `Batch_effects_correction.R` to remove batch effects and generate the corrected PCs by Seurat or MNN.
 In comparison, settting 1 is free of batch effects.
 You can conduct DA analysis directly.

-Moreover, we evaluate the identified cell-type-specific differentially expressed (DE) genes by DIFseq, Seurat and Milo, respectively and compare the area under the ROC curves (AUC) across three methods.
-The R code of these three methods also involves the **differential expression** steps.
+To evaluate the **differential expression (DE)** analysis，we compare the ROC of identified cell-type-specific DE genes by DIFseq, Seurat and Milo, respectively.
+We also compare the area under the ROC curves (AUC) across three methods.
+The code of these three methods also involves the **differential expression** steps.

 Finally, `Method_comparison.R` covers